 An eligible family may occupy a public housing dwelling unit under the terms of a lease.
-The lease must meet all regulatory requirements, and must also comply with applicable state and local laws and codes.
+The lease must meet all regulatory requirements and must also comply with applicable state and local laws and codes.

 The term of the lease must be for a period of 12 months.
-The lease must be renewed automatically for another 12-month term, except that the Augusta Housing Authority may not renew the lease if the family has violated the community service requirement [24 CFR 966.4(a)(2)].
+The lease must be renewed automatically for another 12-month term, except that the Augusta Housing Authority may not renew the lease if the family has violated the community service requirement and if the family is determined to be over income for 24 consecutive months [24 CFR 966.4(a)(2)].

-The Augusta Housing Authority must adopt smoke-free policies, which must be implemented no later than July 18, 2018.
-A model policy is attached as Exhibit 8-1.
+The Augusta Housing Authority must adopt smoke-free policies, which HUD required to be implemented no later than July 30, 2018.
+The policy is attached as Exhibit 8-1.